 Did you know that dolphins are attracted to people singing?
 Neither did I until I got chatting to my friend and journalist Niki Waldegrave about her experience swimming with dolphins in Nelson Bay about two and a half hours drive from Sydney.
 Thankfully she was so thrilled with her day out with the pointy-nosed ones and Dolphin Swim Australia she said she’d write it about it for me…so, here goes.
-Over to Niki.

-What Makes This Dolphin Swim Different?
+What Makes Dolphin Swim Australia Different?

 Here, hundreds of curious short-beaked common and oceanic bottlenose dolphins swim past you, under you and over you within touching distance.